 In this experiment, we implement the endpoints of the Speaker and Listener using two kits of next unit of computing (NUC) that run Ubuntu.
-The parties communicate via the popular VoIP application Skype.
-To simulate the Eavesdropper's Trojan, we stream the Speaker and Listener output and input audio data (respectively) into the Deep Speech model, which transcribes the audio.
-Then, to identify the topic of the conversation, the transcript is sent to TextRazor.
-Based on the system's output, the Eavesdropper can be automatically notified of any relevant topic in the conversation.
+The parties communicate via the popular VoIP application, Skype.
+To simulate the Eavesdropper's Trojan, we stream the Speaker's output audio data and the Listener's input audio data into the Deep Speech streaming model which transcribes the audio in real time.
+Then, to identify the topic of the call, the transcript is sent to TextRazor.
+Based on the system's output, the Eavesdropper is automatically notified of any relevant topics in the conversation.

 To maintain a private communication channel, the Speaker uses a trusted external device as a microphone.
-As presented in Figure~\ref{fig:RealWorldFramework}, the TED has three main parts; a Teensy 3.2 USB board, an audio board, and a simple microphone.
+The TED has three main parts (shown in \fig{app-rw-impl}): a Teensy 3.2 USB board, an audio board, and a microphone.
 The microphone is connected to the audio board via an auxiliary port, and the board is connected to the Teensy via two sets of 14 pins.
-The TED is configured as an external microphone and can be connected to any computer via a USB, which is placed on the Teensy.
-We configured the TED as follows: The audio board samples the analog data from the microphone, converts the signal into a digital signal, and passes it to the Teensy at a 16-bit and 16kHz sample rate.
-Then, the Teensy adds a UAP (crafted in advance) to the audio and sends it to the computer as a digital audio stream.
-Finally, the perturbed sample is used for the communication between the Speaker and Listener, and thus is automatically collected from their endpoints by the Eavesdropper's system.
-Figure~\ref{fig:realworldimpl} presents the implementation of the real-world setup.
+The TED can be connected to any computer and used as an external USB microphone.
+We configured the TED as follows: The audio board samples the analog data from the microphone, converts the signal into a digital signal, and passes it to the Teensy at a 16-bit and 16 kHz sample rate.
+Then, the Teensy adds a UAP to the audio and sends it to the computer as a digital audio stream.
+Finally, the perturbed sample is used for the call between the Speaker and the Listener and thus is automatically collected from their endpoints by the Eavesdropper's system.

 Since we assume an eavesdropper with high privileges, maintaining the conversation's privacy relies on the use of the TED to add the perturbation.
-The UAP cannot be added on the endpoint, since the Trojan might collect the clean data directly from the microphone's driver.
+The UAP cannot be added on the endpoint, since the Trojan can collect the clean data directly from the microphone's driver.
 Also, the Eavesdropper can automatically identify the existence of the UAP by comparing the clean audio on the Speaker side to the audio collected on the Listener side.
 Moreover, a privileged Trojan can also identify the process that adds the UAP and inform the Eavesdropper.
 As a result, the Eavesdropper will be able to automatically filter out the perturbation from the audio.